top of page

 Aims of the Conference

-The Philosophy and Mathematics of Situated Agency conference aims to bring together world-leading thinkers in the fields of cognitive science, philosophy of mind, and mathematics of logic and cognition.
-Recent advances in computational neuroscience, enactivist theory of cognition and AI enable and necessitate profoundly new ways of thinking of perception and cognitive agents within their environment.
+Philosophy and Mathematics of Situated Agency brings together world-leading researchers in cognitive science, philosophy of mind, and mathematics of logic and cognition.
+Recent advances in computational neuroscience, enactivist theory of cognition and AI enable and necessitate new ways of thinking about perception and cognitive agents within their environment.
 This conference strikes at the heart of the issue across disciplinary boundaries.
+Although classical cognitivism has a mathematical foundation, enactivism so far does not.
+Enactivists refer to basic notions such as situatedness and attunement, but the conceptual foundations of these concepts remain unclear.
+The aim of this conference is to take steps towards understanding what being embedded, situatedness and context-sensitivity mean.

 Another contrast can be observed between the logical theories of cognition and the promising new field of active inference.
 Active inference, based on the Free Energy Principle proposed by Karl Friston, states that cognitive agents act to minimize the surprise associated with their sensory input.
 In this inherently probabilistic in-terpretation, every self-sustaining entity is seen as unwittingly performing Bayesian inference about the hidden states of its environment.
 Emphasizing the deep connection between action and sensing, active inference can also be seen as a mathematical expression of situation concepts from phenomenology and pragmatism, according to which the skillful agent and its environment are co-defined.